 California Energy Commission Project Manager:

-Qing Tian
+Qing Tian, Ph.D., P.E.

 Energy Research and Development Division

 Month Year | CEC-500-XXXX-XXX

 DISCLAIMER

 This report was prepared as the result of work sponsored by the California Energy Commission.
 It does not necessarily represent the views of the Energy Commission, its employees or the State of California.
 The Energy Commission, the State of California, its employees, contractors, and subcontractors make no warranty, express or implied, and assume no legal liability for the information in this report; nor does any party represent that the uses of this information will not infringe upon privately owned rights.
 This report has not been approved or disapproved by the California Energy Commission nor has the California Energy Commission passed upon the accuracy or adequacy of the information in this report